preaudc/spark-maven-parent/docs/index.md

-# How to not package Hadoop / Spark transitive dependencies in SparkApplications components
+# How to not package Hadoop / Spark transitive dependencies in Spark applications components

 A Spark applications component is frequently oversized because it contains jars (i.e. Hadoop, Scala, or even Spark jars) which are already included by Hadoop / Spark.